fenago/ml-bootcamp/Lab_6.md

 As
 a result, we have feature matrices for both train and validation datasets.
-Please refer to chapter 3 for more details on doing one-hot encoding with Scikit-learn.
+Please refer to lab 3 for more details on doing one-hot encoding with Scikit-learn.